BitBoxSwiss/bitbox-base/tools/bbbfancontrol/README.md

 # bbbfancontrol

 Simple program to control fan speed on a single board computer according to current system temperature.
-It's written in Go and aimed for the ROCKPro64 SBC as part of the [BitBoxBase](https://github.com/digitalbitbox/bitbox-base) project by [Shift Cryptosecurity](https://shiftcrypto.ch).
+It's written in Go and aimed for the ROCKPro64 SBC as part of the [BitBoxBase](https://github.com/digitalbitbox/bitbox-base) project.

 The program reads the current system temperature from a single file, calculates the appropriate fan PWM value and writes it into a control file.
 The default values are set for the ROCKPro64 board running Armbian.

 * Temperature is read from the file `/sys/class/thermal/thermal_zone0/temp`, in °C * 1000 (e.g. `45000` for 45°C)
 * Fan is controlled by writing a value between `0` (off) and `255` (max) into the file `/sys/class/hwmon/hwmon0/pwm1`